-Typically, when we think of the library we think of books.
-But the library offers a wealth of resources both in-person and online that are always free to use, from events to learning tools to help with pretty much anything.
-While these include fun pastimes like streaming services, the seed library, and one-on-one writing consultations with Writer In Residence Wynne Brown, the library offers a variety of professional resources as well.
+Typically, when we think of the library, we think of books.
+But the library offers a wealth of in-person and online resources that are always free to use, from events to learning tools to help with pretty much anything.
+While these include fun pastimes like streaming services, the seed library, and one-on-one writing consultations with Writer In Residence Wynne Brown, the library also offers a variety of professional resources.

 Resources include: